rnpbr/opennetworking-docs/docs/en/Contribua.md

 ---

-#### **Additional Feature: Change Detection**
+#### **Additional functionality: Change detection**

-The script checks for changes to the original files before performing a new translation.
+The script checks if there have been modifications to the original files before performing a new translation.
 This ensures that:

 * Only files that **have not been translated** or that **have been changed** will have the translation updated.
 * Already translated files will remain unchanged if there is no need for translation.